 Form W-4 is crucial to employee tax reporting and employer withholding.
-Even though there have been no meaningful updates since 2020, many employees don’t know how to fill out Form W-4 correctly—which can lead to an unpleasant surprise when a substantial tax bill comes due.
+This form got a major overhaul from the IRS in 2020, but there are some updates for 2023 as well.
+And many employees don’t know how to fill out Form W-4 correctly—which can lead to an unpleasant surprise when they owe more taxes than expected.

-So, here’s a step-by-step guide to filling out Form W-4 in 2022, including what it is and who’s required to complete it.
+So, here’s a step-by-step guide to filling out Form W-4 in 2022 and 2023, including what it is and who’s required to complete it.